eddLai/Exoskeleton-Control-Note/Overview of Hyfydy.md

 ---
 ### Forces
 including
-- joint forces: ligaments and cartilage, the  way it limits
+- joint forces: ligaments and cartilage, the way it limits the
 - contact forces
 - actuator forces
 - external forces.